acelliott1218/Food-Survey/README.md

 8. Deployment

 > Scroll down and select either "Automatic deploys" or "Manual deploy".
-After the deployment is finish, head over to the "Overview" tab on heroku.
+After the deployment is finished, head over to the "Overview" tab on heroku.
 On the top right, click "Open app" a new tab will open with the deployed project.

 ***